 To apply for graduate programs, applicants must hold a baccalaureate degree from an institutionally accredited college or university.

 U.S. Applicants

-Applicants must submit a completed Application for Admission and a \$50 application fee.
+Application for Admission Applicants must submit a completed Application for Admission and a \$50 application fee.
 Applications must be completed online at www.rmcad.edu.